cardiffnlp/en-cy-bilingual-embeddings/README.md

 # Experiment 1 - Bilingual English - Welsh embeddings

 Detailed instructions available in the [vecmap repo](https://github.com/artetxem/vecmap).
+We use VecMap as our cross-lingual mapping algorithm, as it is a well-known, highly cited framework, which has shown to be robust across several language pairs.
+Further details about it can be found in its associated publications, e.g., [A robust self-learning method for fully unsupervised cross-lingual mappings of word embeddings](https://aclweb.org/anthology/P18-1073).

 ## Launch batch VecMap mappings